ngupta23/open-telemetry-test/README.md

 uv run python open_telemetry_test/prometheus/prometheus_predictive.py

 # Option 2: Use Open Telemetry SDK (preferred since it can export to other tools as well)
+# This still mixes the prometheus SDK with Open Telemetry SDK in code, hence it is not the best option.
 uv run python open_telemetry_test/prometheus/prometheus_predictive_otel.py
 ```